Welcome to Teaching with Zoom!

 Options for Class Discussion Privacy

-- In a Zoom class, allow students to rename themselves in the Participant Box
+- In a Zoom class, you may allow students to rename themselves in the Participant Box.
+Consider your class needs before you allow this decision.

 - Move the whole discussion to an asynchronous discussion board meeting; see this slide deck on discussion boards.